buddypress/buddypress/docs/contributor/documentation/README.md

   - Where to insert attached screenshots into your content (if you attached images to the ticket).
   - Other information you think are important.
 - to choose the `Documentation` component in the corresponding selectbox
-- to click on the `I have files to attach to this ticket` if you need to attach your `.md` file and/or screenshots image.
+- to click on the `I have files to attach to this ticket` if you need to attach your `.md` file and/or screenshots.

 ![New ticket](../assets/new-svn-ticket.png)